Preserving Arkansas River Flood History in the Moment

 media from the flood.

 The library has so far received over 500 pieces of media from more than 100 community members.
 Images and videos include everything from aerial footage, social media posts, and camera photos.
-With this project, the library was able to preserve media that may have otherwise been lost when Snapchat and Instagram stories disappeared, or camera rolls were
+With this project, the library was able to preserve media that may have otherwise been lost when Snapchat and Instagram stories disappeared, or camera rolls were cleared.

 This is the first community archiving project that the library has undertaken while an event was ongoing.
 Flooding is still impacting many areas of our state this summer.
 Archivists typically deal with history many years—if not decades—after the fact.
 It’s rare that an event is archived in the moment in this way.